Session Replay

 Section titled Keeping track of what is maskedThe SDK doesn’t provide a list of what is currently masked.
 If you need to keep track of it, you probably will have to write your specific wrapper.

-Advanced features for Find & Fix
+Advanced features for Experience Monitoring

 Section titled Send user identifierContentsquare provides the ability to search for session(s) associated with a specific visitor, based on an identifier: email, phone number, customer ID… As these values are typically personal data, from the moment the SDK is collecting the User Identifier, we immediately encode the value using a hashing algorithm so that the information is hidden and can never be accessed.